 Sustainability and CSR in the supply chain

-Sustainability and Corporate Social Responsibility in the supply chain means that suppliers’ relationships are subject to ethical guidelines and considerations regarding human rights, workers’ rights, anti-corruption, the climate and the environment.
-Good systematic collaboration on CSR in the supply chain is part of our strategy for responsible business operations.
+Environment, social and governance (ESG) responsibility in the supply chain means that suppliers’ relationships are subject to ethical guidelines and considerations regarding human rights, workers’ rights, anti-corruption, the climate and the environment.
+Good systematic collaboration on ESG in the supply chain is part of our strategy for responsible business operations.
 This helps to reduce risk and increase quality in the value chain.

 Although legal responsibility rests with the individual supplier, we see it as our ethical responsibility to ensure that the entire value chain relating to our products satisfies our requirements for sustainability and corporate social responsibility.